kavli-ntnu/artificialRemapping/README.md

 Note that the data provided here is intended only for reproducing the paper figures.

 The folder structure is as follows:
-- data: pre-processed data required to generate figures, organized by behavioral brain region
+- data: pre-processed data required to generate figures, organized by brain region
 - figures: code used to generate figures, organized by figure number
 - helpers: extra code dependencies